 If you want something more difficult, it's also possible to practice this beautiful sport on the trails of Passo Tre Croci, a very difficult trail only for experienced cross-country skiers.
 Remember, also on the cross-country skiing trails, there is a ticket fee that you have to pay.

 If you want to start this discipline from zero, it is a good idea to contact an instructor.
-The coaches of the cross-country ski school can be reached at their official website or at the Fiames Sport Nordic Center, the hub of Cross-country skiing in Cortina.
+The coaches can be reached on the Cortina Dolomites cross-country ski school official website or at the Fiames Sport Nordic Center, the hub of Cross-country skiing in Cortina.